caktus/talks/all-things-open/2015/hiring/slides.md

 </aside>

 Notes:
-Most importantly they aren't reflective of the work we do.
+They didn't help our team then and won't help us now because they aren't reflective of the work we do.
 We have not once locked an employee in a room with no internet and asked them to code a depth-first search.
 This isn't a skill we need.
 We need to know how the candidates will function on a team, our team in particular.
 Make your questions a reflection of that.